 We strive to develop students who will build a better world through intercultural understanding and respect.

 IB programme frameworks can operate effectively with national curricula at all ages; more than 50% of IB World Schools are state-funded.

 The IB's programmes are different from other curricula because they:

-- encourages students of all ages to think critically and challenge assumptions
+- encourage students of all ages to think critically and challenge assumptions

 - develop independently of government and national systems, incorporating quality practice from research and our global community of schools

-- encourages students of all ages to consider both local and global contexts
+- encourage students of all ages to consider both local and global contexts

 Students at International Baccalaureate® (IB) World Schools are given a unique education.